 Taking 1000 milligrams, in 2 or 3 doses throughout the day, perhaps at mealtimes, will boost your immunity system.
 Don’t take it all at once, as it absorbs and is eliminated each time we visit the loo, and so spread out the doses.
 Try different types to see which you tolerate best.
-My personal favorite is a time-released vitamin C.
+My personal favorite is 1000 milligrams of time-released vitamin C.

 New research points to vitamin D as a frontline fighter against illness.
 The Institute of Functional Medicine (IFM) suggests 4,000 IU a day for people nine to ninety-nine.
 I take that much every day.

-To insure you are getting a good quality supplements, the smart money is on buying ones from a health food store, versus say, the drug store or a big box store.
+To this list I add a great Multi-Vitamin with Minerals.
+To insure you are getting a good quality one, the smart money is on buying ones from a health food store, versus say, the drug store or a big box store.
 Talk to the store manager or people who work there and ask questions.
 The popular one isn’t always the best one.